nagarajpandith/live-stream-studio-booking/README.md

     source env/bin/activate
     ```
-If you are giving a different name then `env`, mention it in `.gitigonre` first
+    If you are giving a different name then `env`, mention it in `.gitignore` first

 3. Install all the requirements
     ```bash